-Optimization in material handling promotes a sustainable energy balance - individual measures are not effective
+Optimization in the material Handling promotes sustainable energy balance – individual measures are not effective

 Green footprint through efficient intralogistics